publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch23/schV/ptE/m__us_usc_t12_s2277a–10b.md

     (c) __Factors to be taken into account__

-    The Corporation shall prescribe, by regulation, the factors to be considered by the Corporation in taking any action under subsection (b) of this section.
+    The Corporation shall prescribe, by regulation, the factors to be considered by the Corporation in taking any action under subsection (b).
 The factors may include—

         (1) whether there is a reasonable basis to believe that an institution-related party has committed any fraudulent act or omission, breach of trust or fiduciary duty, or insider abuse with regard to the Farm Credit System institution involved that has had a material effect on the financial condition of the institution;